 Affordameals (Budget Rice Sets)

-For a quick, all-in-one meal, Andok’s Affordameals pair meat dishes with white rice.
+For a quick, all-in-one meal, Andok’s Affordameals combine popular meat dishes with a serving of white rice.

 - Chicken BBQ with Rice — PHP 105